mneri/csv/IMPLEMENTATION.md

 ```
 The parser maintains a 64-character window (stride).
 The bitmask tells which characters to process, and which not.
 Using
 Kernighan's trick the bitmask is zeroed one bit at a time.
 Please, note that `Long.numberOfTrailingZeros()` is a HotSpot
-intrinsic and the result is calculated in a couple of CPU cycles.
+intrinsic and the result is calculated in a couple of CPU cyclesto.

 Experiments have shown that 50-70% of the characters in popular benchmarks are skipped, leading to a considerable
 performance gain.